-apt-get install default-jdk ant
+apt-get install default-jdk-headless ant

-For OSX, using Homebrew:
+For OSX, using Homebrew (install a JDK separately):

-# Install a java JDK separately. brew install coreutils ant
+brew install coreutils ant

-The latest release can be found here.
+The latest release can be downloaded here.

 Testing with tutorials